jiacai2050/shellgpt/README.md

 ## TUI

-There are some key bindings to use in TUI: option
+There are 3 key bindings to use in TUI:
 - `ctrl+j`, Infer answer
 - `ctrl+r`, Run command
 - `ctrl+y`, Yank command